Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Location checklist

 - [ ] **Neighbourhood**
-    Berlin has a few popular neighbourhoods (*Kiez*): Kreuzberg, Prenzlauer Berg, Friedrichshain, Neukölln, etc. These neighbourhoods are more interesting, but they are busier, louder and more expensive.
-There is a lot of competition for apartments in those areas.
-To save money or live in a quiet area, look for apartments outside the *[[Ringbahn]]*.
+    Kreuzberg, Prenzlauer Berg, Friedrichshain, Neukölln are popular neighbourhoods, but there are other options.
+A less popular neighbourhood can be cheaper, safer and quieter.
+Berlin has good public transit; you don't need to live in the central areas.
+Look for places outside the *[[Ringbahn]]*
 - [ ] **Public transit access**
     How is the train or tram connection?
 Use [Mapnificient](https://www.mapnificent.net/berlin/) and Google Maps to see how far you are from work.
 - [ ] **Crime**
     Use the [crime atlas](https://www.kriminalitaetsatlas.berlin.de/K-Atlas/atlas.html) to find a safe area.
-Areas next to big train stations (Alexanderplatz, Görlitzer Bahnhof, Kottbusser Tor, Hermannplatz) are more dangerous.[^14] There are more drunk people, drug addicts, street fights, vandalism and theft in those areas.
+Areas next to some big train stations (Alexanderplatz, Görlitzer Bahnhof, Kottbusser Tor, Hermannplatz, Leopoldplatz) are more dangerous.[^14] There are more drunk people, drug addicts, street fights, vandalism and theft in those areas.
 You don't need to avoid the entire area, just the busy streets.
 - [ ] **Parking**
     [You don't need a car in Berlin](/guides/buying-used-car-in-germany#do-you-need-a-car).
 If you want a car, check if there is enough street parking.
 In central neighbourhoods, you might need a [parking permit](/guides/car-cost-of-ownership-germany#parking).
 Your building might have basement parking.
 It usually costs around 120€ per month.
 You can [park motorcycles on the sidewalk](/guides/motorcycle-parking).
 - [ ] **Nearby services**
     Check if there are supermarkets, [Spätis](/glossary/Späti), cafés and other businesses nearby.
 - [ ] **Noise**
-    Main roads are noisy because of trams, cars and ambulances.[^15] Ambulances, trams and trains are *very* loud, even when you close your windows.[^16] Nearby restaurants, bars and [Spätis](/glossary/Späti) can be loud, even at night. - [Noise map of Berlin](https://www.berlin.de/umweltatlas/verkehr-laerm/laermbelastung/2022/karten/artikel.1305256.php)
+    Main roads are noisy because of cars, trams and ambulances.[^15] Ambulances, trams and trains are *very* loud, even when you close your windows.[^16] Nearby restaurants, bars and [Spätis](/glossary/Späti) can be loud, even at night. - [Noise map of Berlin](https://www.berlin.de/umweltatlas/verkehr-laerm/laermbelastung/2022/karten/artikel.1305256.php)

 [![Berlin busy areas](/images/berlin-busy-areas.png "In Google Maps, orange areas are interesting areas.
 They have good bars and restaurants, but they are busy and loud.")](/images/berlin-busy-areas.png)